craftercms/docs/source/developers/content-modeling.rst

 Variable Name Best Bractices

 #.
 Be descriptive.
-Well thoughtout Variable Names help with template and controller readability.
+Well thought out Variable Names help with template and controller readability.
 #.
 Use camel case.
 Example: "productSummary".
 #.
 Use regex constraints on input boxes to enforce additional validation rules
 #.
 Do not use Reserved names.